Mengjiang

-Mengjiang, also known as Mengkiang or the Mongol Border Land, officially referred to as the Mengjiang United Autonomous Government, was an autonomous area in Inner Mongolia, formed in 1939 as a puppet state of the Empire of Japan, then from 1940 being under the nominal sovereignty of the Reorganized National Government of the Republic of China (which was itself also a puppet state).
+Mengjiang, also known as Mengkiang, officially the Mengjiang United Autonomous Government, was an autonomous zone in Inner Mongolia.
+It was formed in 1939 as a puppet state of the Empire of Japan, and from 1940 was placed under the nominal sovereignty of the Reorganized National Government of the Republic of China (which was itself also a puppet state).
 It consisted of the previously Chinese provinces of Chahar and Suiyuan, corresponding to the central part of modern Inner Mongolia.
 It has also been called Mongukuo or Mengguguo (or Mengkukuo; 蒙古國; in analogy to Manchukuo, another Japanese puppet state in Manchuria).
 The capital was Kalgan, from where it was under the nominal rule of Mongol nobleman Demchugdongrub.
 The territory returned to Chinese control after the defeat of the Japanese Empire in 1945.

 Background

 Following Japan's occupation of Manchuria in 1931 and the establishment of the puppet state of Manchukuo, Japan sought to expand its influence in Mongolia and North China.
 In a series of actions, starting in 1933, the armies of Manchukuo and Japan occupied Chahar and in 1936 proclaimed itself the independent Mongol Military Government, allied with Japan under Prince Demchugdongrub.

-In 1936 and 1937, similar operations in Suiyuan saw the occupation and absorption of that province also.
+In 1936 and 1937, similar operations in Suiyuan saw the occupation and absorption of that province, too.